 The current Housing Element of San Francisco’s General Plan was adopted in 2015, and covers the period from 2015 through 2022.
 The 2014 Housing Element contains objectives and policies to meet the housing goals developed through a robust and comprehensive outreach process.

-The Housing Affordability Strategy will help City staff, policymakers, and the public evaluate how our housing policies and plans work together to address housing affordability for our diverse population.
+The Housing Affordability Strategies will help City staff, policymakers, and the public evaluate how our housing policies and plans work together to address housing affordability for our diverse population.